fan2/mkdocs/docs/blog/posts/c/c-binary-representation.md

 The next thing the standard prescribes is that signed types have one additional bit, the ***sign bit***.
 If it is 0, we have a positive value; if it is 1, the value is negative.
 Unfortunately, there are different concepts of how such a sign bit can be used to obtain a negative number.
 C allows three different ***sign representations***:

 - Sign and magnitude
-- Ones’ complement
+- Ones' complement
 - Two's complement

 The first two nowadays probably only have historical or exotic relevance: for sign and magnitude, the magnitude is taken as positive values, and the sign bit simply specifies that there is a minus sign.
-Ones’ complement takes the corresponding positive value and complements all bits.
+Ones' complement takes the corresponding positive value and complements all bits.
 Both representations have the disadvantage that two values evaluate to 0: there is a positive and a negative 0.

 Commonly used on modern platforms is the two's complement representation.
 It performs exactly the same arithmetic as we have seen for unsigned types, but the upper half of unsigned values (those with a high-order bit of 1) is interpreted as being negative.
 The following two functions are basically all that is needed to interpret unsigned values as signed values: